List of Friday the 13th characters: Chili

-Chili Jachson and her boyfriend Chuck are hippy stoners.
+Chili and her boyfriend Chuck are hippy stoners.
 On the way to Higgins Haven, the police begin following Chris Higgins's van when Chuck and Chili are smoking marijuana in the back.
 They get their friends to eat the "evidence", but are annoyed when the police pass them.
 Later that evening, Chuck and Chili are making popcorn when the power goes out.
 Chili finds Shelly on the doorstep with his throat slit.
 She thinks it's another prank but soon realizes he's actually dead.
 As Chili runs through the house, Jason stabs her through the stomach with a hot fire poker.
 He carries her body away.

 Chili's bloody sweater is later found by Chris in the bathtub.